ragunath1242001/tsg_semantic_observability-demo/website/docs/apps/wallet/architecture/process.md

 12. Validate the Verifiable Presentation and validate whether it matches the requested presentation definition.
 13. Return the Verifiable Presentation when all checks are successful.
 14. Response of the original DSP request.

+## Credential status protocols

+### BitstringStatusList

+The TSG Wallet has support for the [Bitstring Status List v1.0](https://www.w3.org/TR/vc-bitstring-status-list/) that allows for providing dynamic statuses for credentials from the perspective of the issuer.

+The current implementation supports the `revocation` status purpose for credentials of which the TSG Wallet is the issuer.
+For credentials issued by external wallet implementations, the TSG Wallet has support to additionally evaluate `refresh`, `suspension`, and `message` purposes.